A Pin to See the Peepshow

 A Pin to See the Peepshow is a 1934 novel by F. Tennyson Jesse, based on the 1922 Thompson–Bywaters murder case.

 Plot

 Julia Almond grows up in suburban poverty in Edwardian London.
 She longs for a better life, but makes an ill-advised marriage during the First World War.

 Reception

 Sarah Waters has praised A Pin to See the Peepshow, writing "rarely, it seemed to me, had I been plunged by a piece of fiction into an emotional world so vivid, so complete, so convincingly untidy."

 Adaptations

 A Pin to See the Peepshow was adapted into a play by Jesse and H. M. Harwood in 1951.
-It was refused a licence by the Lord Chamberlain and so premiered at a drama club.
+It was refused a licence by the Lord Chamberlain and so premiered at a private venue in London: the Peter Cotes production was at the New Boltons Theatre Club.
 In 1953 it showed at the Playhouse Theatre, Broadway.

 In 1973 it was adapted into a four-part TV series by the BBC, written by Elaine Morgan and starring Francesca Annis.

 In 2007 it was made into a short radio drama on BBC Radio 4 by Scott Cherry.